by Lenny Padilla

 Hope also won two other events.

 Senior Addyson Gerig of Holland, Michigan (West Ottawa), pictured at right, won high jump for the third straight year and in dominating fashion.
-She set the MIAA and school record with a leap of 1.62 meters (5 feet, 3 inches).
+She set the MIAA record with a leap of 1.62 meters (5 feet, 3 inches).

 "She's finally healthy and stronger," Cole said of Gerig.
 "She had a great meet.
 In the high jump she reached her PR and then went beyond that.
 She was really excited about it.
 She's busy doing the triple and the hurdles finals, too.
 But the high jump means the most to her."